You've done everything right and your body still isn't responding. Let's find out why.

 -

-Yes, I accept insurance for traditional nutrition counseling services.
-This includes meal planning, dietary guidance, and standard nutritional assessments covered under most major insurance plans.
+Yes, I accept insurance for basic nutrition counseling services.
+This mainly includes education, dietary guidance, and standard nutritional assessments covered under most major insurance plans.
+This is a great fit for individuals who want guidance and reassurance as they work to maintain healthy habits.

 We delve deep into your goals, and I provide personalized next-step nutrition recommendations.
 You will walk away with a better relationship with food, receive personal meal plans, grocery lists, and other time-saving resources to help you move forward confidently, to lose weight, maintain it, and achieve a healthy lifestyle.